neo7-studio-web/directus-extension-mass-email/README.md

 * Place the content of the /dist folder into your directus folder => /extension/operations/mass-email-operation.
 * Restart & actualize (F5) your Directus App

+## Usage

+In a Flow you have now access to a "Mass Email" operation

+## Batch & pause

+This script will send emails one by one, with a pause of 1 minute every 50 emails.